 Watch out for misleading claims

 While researching this topic, we browsed the web for hours.
-And while at it, we noticed that literally every “Best Jacks Made in the US” article out there are basically promoting jacks that aren’t even close to being made in America.
+And while at it, we noticed that literally every “Best Jacks Made in the US” article out there is basically promoting jacks that aren’t even close to being made in America.
 Turns out, many tool-oriented websites don’t seem to make an effort to conduct thorough research (let alone actually testing anything) and end up including foreign-made products in their lists.
 We will refrain from commenting if they are just innocent mistakes or deliberate attempts to mislead American buyers and to name anyone here—look it up, you’ll see what I mean.

 However, we at GarageSpot believe that such practices are unethical and complete transparency is the only option for us.
 Of course, we won’t claim to have tested each of the jacks on this list.
 You’ll see that the list of US-made jacks is so short and include mostly really small manufacturers that aren’t that often sold online.
 In fact, if it’s sold on Amazon, it’s probably not made in the US.